ksalehi/SafeScroll/readme.md

 SafeScroll is a Chrome extension that gives users the power of content screening.
 Intended for trauma survivors, SafeScroll reads your webpage before you do and will throw up a removable block between you and the content you don't want to see.

-All screens are easily removed with a small lock icon in the top-right corner.
+All content screens are easily removed by clicking the lock icon in the top-right corner.
 SafeScroll can act as a preemptive warning for possibly triggering material, but you always have the ability to dismiss the warning.
-If you decide you actually didn't want to see what was beneath, simply click the item again to put the screen back in place.
+If you decide you actually didn't want to see what was beneath, simply click the lock icon again to put the screen back in place.

 SafeScroll screening is fully customizable -- use default settings or dive into the details to block exactly what you need to.